<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=691116991096043&amp;ev=PageView&amp;noscript=1">

 1. Enter a title.

-2. Add a Label and Description if required.
+2. Add a label and description if required.

-3. If this is an end phase (e.g. a rejected phase) select the This phase is an end of process checkbox.
+3. If this is an end phase (e.g. a rejected phase), select the This phase is an end of process checkbox.

 4. Click Save & Next.